Intellectual property (IP) is a collection of owned ideas or concepts. The main types of IP protection are patents, copyrights, and trademarks.

-- Patents – Patents are issued for new inventions by the government and give inventors the right to keep others from making, selling, or using their invention for a set period after which the inventors have to disclose their invention (TLALaw, 2019).
+- Patents: Patents are issued for new inventions by the government and give inventors the right to keep others from making, selling, or using their invention for a set period, after which the inventors have to disclose their invention (TLA Law, 2019).
 Patents are the type of IP protection that is most essential for a biotechnology startup.
 Part of your patent application will be a thorough search for existing patents for part or all of your idea.
 Note that you also want to make sure there are no existing patents that might block you from developing your business fully.

 - Trade Secrets: Trade secrets are proprietary, not generally known knowledge that give your business an advantage competitively or economically.
 They include designs, formulas, methods, protocols, and tools.
-They are carefully guarded and may be protected by Confidentiality or Non-Disclosure Agreements.
-(TLALaw, 2019)
+They are carefully guarded and may be protected by confidentiality or non-disclosure agreements (TLA Law, 2019).

 Source: TLA Law.
 Intellectual Property Cheat Sheet: The 5 types of intellectual property to know.
 IPLaw/TLA Law.
 November 6, 2019.

-Additional types of IP and their protections
+Additional Types of IP and Their Protections

-- Know-How – Technical information or assistance provided that can be sold (licensed) to another researcher or business.
-Usually confidential, Know-How may include unpatented designs, methods, or skills needed to produce something.
-Know-How can be licensed, but unlike technology, not exclusively.
+- Know-How: Technical information or assistance provided that can be sold (licensed) to another researcher or business.
+Usually confidential, know-how may include unpatented designs, methods, or skills needed to produce something.
+Know-how can be licensed but, unlike technology, not exclusively.